-Over the years, a variety of sources of evidence has provided information for nursing practice.
-Although it would be nice to claim that all nursing practice is based on substantial and reliable evidence, this is not the case.
-Evidence
+Over the years, a variety of sources of evidence have provided information for nursing practice.
+While it would be nice to claim that all nursing practice is based on substantial and reliable evidence, this is not the case.
+Evidence derived from tradition, authority, trial and error, personal experiences, intuition, borrowed evidence, and scientific research are all used to guide nursing prac-

-TAB 1 1 N 4 r FD TAB 1 - 1 IIV/I $\alpha\alpha\alpha$ וכ מו гьк D.

-ACE Star Model of Knowledge Transformation lowa Model of EBP Model of Diffusion of Innovations 1.
-Discovery research 1.
-Ask clinical question 1.
-Acquisition of knowledge 2.
-Evidence summary 2.
-Search literature 2.
-Persuasion 3.
-Translation to guidelines 3.
-Critically appraise evidence 3.
-Decision 4.
-Practice integration 4.
-Implement practice change 4.
-Implementation 5.
-Process, outcome evaluation 5.
-Evaluate 5.
-Confirmation Stevens (2012) Titler et al. (2001) Rogers (2003)

-derived from tradition, authority, trial and error, personal experiences, intuition, borrowed evidence, and scientific research are all used to guide nursing practice.
+tice.
 Just as you know from your own life, some sources are not as dependable as others.
 Tradition has long been an accepted basis for information.
 Consider this: Why are vital signs taken routinely every 4 hours on patients who are clinically stable?
-The rationale for many nursing interventions commonly practiced is grounded in the phrase "This is the way we have always done it."
+The rationale for many nursing interventions commonly practiced is grounded in the phrase, "This is the way we have always done it."
 Nurses can be so entrenched in practice traditions that they fail to ask questions that could lead to changes based in evidence.
 Consistent use of tradition as a basis for practice limits effective problem solving and fails to consider individual needs and preferences.

-How often have you heard the phrase "Because I said so"?
+How often have you heard the phrase, "Because I said so!"?
 This is an example of authority.
-Various sources of authority, such as books, articles, web pages, and individuals and groups, are perceived as being meaningful sources of reliable information; yet, in reality, the information provided may be based in personal experience or tradition rather than scientific evidence.
+There are various sources of authority such as books, articles, Web pages, and individuals and groups.
+These are perceived as being meaningful sources of reliable information; yet in reality, the information provided may be based in personal experience or tradition rather than scientific evidence.
 Authority has a place in nursing practice as long as nurses ascertain the legitimacy of the information provided.
 Trial and error is another source of evidence.
-Although we all use this approach in our everyday problem solving, it is often not the preferred approach for delivering nursing care.
+While we all use this approach in our everyday problem solving, it is often not the preferred approach for delivering nursing care.
 Because trial and error is not based on a systematic scientific approach, patient outcomes may not be a direct result of the intervention.
 For example, in long-term care the treatment of decubitus ulcers is often based on this haphazard approach.
 Nurses frequently try a variety of approaches to heal ulcers.
 After some time, they settle on one approach that is more often than not effective.
 This approach can lead to reduced critical thinking and wasted time and resources.
 Nurses often make decisions about patient care based on their personal experiences.
-Although previous experience can help to build confidence and hone skills, experiences are biased by perceptions and values that are frequently influenced by tradition, authority, and trial and error.
+While previous experience can help to build confidence and hone skills, experiences are biased by perceptions and values that are frequently influenced by tradition, authority, and trial and error.
 Personal intuition has also been identified as a source of evidence.
 It is not always clear what is meant by intuition and how it contributes to nursing practice.
 Intuition is defined as "quick perception of truth without conscious attention or reasoning" (Read et al., 2005, p.
 668).
-Whereas on very rare occasions a "gut feeling" may be reliable, most patients would prefer health care that is based on stronger evidence.
+While on very rare occasions a "gut feeling" may be reliable, most patients would prefer health care that is based on stronger evidence.
 Thus, intuition is not one of the most advantageous sources of evidence for driving patient care decisions because nurses are expected to use logical reasoning as critical thinkers and clinical decision makers.